AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Operations**░░░░░░░░░░░░░░░░░░░

 Select VR Drums Ultimate Steamer from your library in Steam.
-While the loading screen is up put your VR unit on your head and sit and center yourself in your play area.
+While the loading screen is up put your VR unit on your head, sit and center yourself in your play area.
 The game will start.

 ![loading](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/035a46fe-cd13-45e9-91cf-3045d0b27051)